Personal Injury Protection for Car Insurance Explained

 Understanding Personal Injury Protection Coverage

 Personal injury protection (PIP) is a type of no-fault auto insurance that covers medical expenses, lost wages, and related costs following a car accident, regardless of who caused the collision.
 This coverage provides immediate financial assistance to help you recover from injuries without waiting for lengthy fault determinations or insurance disputes.
-Understanding how PIP works can help you make informed decisions about your car insurance policy and potentially save money on out-of-pocket medical expenses.
+Understanding how PIP works can help you make informed decisions about your car insurance coverage and potentially save money on out-of-pocket medical expenses.

 Trusted by Thousands